 - Punishment Aggression – Occurs when your dog is being scolded or spanked.
 The dog feels threatened and bites or attacks the aggressor.

 - Redirected Aggression – This type of aggression is seen all the time.
-An example of this type would be when someone is walking there dog down the street and the dog sees another dog and wants so badly to get to the other dog and the owner will pull or correct the dog using the lease, which over stimulates your dog and ha turns and bites or attacks because of the raised anxiety he/she is feeling at the moment.
+An example of this type would be when someone is walking there dog down the street and the dog sees another dog and wants so badly to get to the other dog.
+The owner will pull or correct the dog using the leash.
+This action over stimulates the dog and he turns and bites.
+They can also attack, due to raised anxiety he/she is feeling at the moment.

-Dominance – This occurs when your dog just tries to bully you or another dog to see if you will call there bluff.
-The dog will back down and submit and really doesn’t want to bite or attack … it is more of a bullying tactic to see if you are a higher or lower rank in the pack.
+Dominance – This occurs when your dog just tries to bully you or another dog.
+A dominant dog normally gives up when their bluff is called.
+The dog will back down and submit, not really wanting to bite or attack.
+This behavior is more of a bullying tactic to see who the Alpha is.

 Spoiled Dog Syndrome – In most cases, your dog has been humanized to a point where they will bite or attack when they don’t get there way.
 This is simply a baby fit to see if you will give in.